PenguinMod/PenguinMod-ExtensionsGallery/README.md

 Your banner / thumbnail must also be MIT licensed (basically just make it yourself and the image should be usable anywhere)

+Ideally, this banner / thumbnail should be 600x300 pixels. (may be resized if it does not fit this size or edited to fit this size)

 ### Step 3.
 Add your extension in the `static/extensions` folder.